 Micronutrients are nutrients that are essential for plants to its growth and balanced crop nutrition.
 Micronutrients play a major role in metabolic activities of the plant.
 For example, some nutrients control the permeability of a cell membrane and some other controls osmotic pressure, buffer action, etc. As the name suggests these are needed in very small quantities.

 Plants need both Macronutrients and micronutrients for its growth.
-Macronutrients constitute Nitrogen (N), Phosphorous (P), Potassium (K), Calcium (Ca), Sulfur (S), Magnesium (Mg).
+Macronutrients constitute Nitrogen (N), Phosphorus (P), Potassium (K), Calcium (Ca), Sulfur (S), Magnesium (Mg).

-Micronutrients: There are seven essential micronutrients namely Boron (B), Zinc (Zn), Manganese (Mn), Iron (Fe), Copper (Cu), Molybdenum (Mo), Chlorine (Cl).
+There are seven essential micronutrients namely Boron (B), Zinc (Zn), Manganese (Mn), Iron (Fe), Copper (Cu), Molybdenum (Mo), Chlorine (Cl).
 Lack of any of these nutrients affects the growth of the plant.
-Detailed list of micronutrients, its uses, and deficiency problems are discussed below.

 Stay tuned with BYJU’S to learn more about essential micronutrients for plants.